thiberge/HMWFM_3DprintedParts/README.md

 # HMWFM_3DprintedParts
-.STL files for the 3d printed parts used in the Head mounted WideField Microscope
+.STL files for the 3d printed parts used in the Head Mounted WideField Microscope

 Files will appear in this directory .